 The exclusion of dogs from certain sites, such as children's play areas, is important in ensuring the health of children in what we consider to be a safe and welcoming environment in which children play.

-Dog fouling can harbour many bacterium can cause blindness from the disease toxocariasis, which is spread from animals to humans through infected dog foul.
+Dog fouling can harbour many bacterium which can cause blindness from the disease toxocariasis, which is spread from animals to humans through infected dog faeces.

 Children should be free to play on the equipment without the fear of treading in or coming into contact with dog faeces.

 Dogs taken into children’s play areas may become aggressive if startled and we need to ensure the safety of children in play environments.

 Larger or excitable dogs risk knocking children over and can cause distress to people that are unfamiliar or unconfident around dogs.

 Where certain play sites do not have fences, you should keep your dog away from the play equipment and not allow them to interfere with children using the equipment.